KDCinfo/snippets/README.md

 # snippets

-Random bits of code I've worked on at various points in history.
+Custom-built SPAs and PWAs.

-Also includes some standalone SPAs and PWAs.
+Also includes some random bits of detailed code I've worked on at various points in history.